nus-cs2113-AY2122S1/tp/docs/UserGuide.md

 #### - Create Trip

 Creates a new Trip in the program.
+This command will only work when there is no trip open.

 Input syntax:
 ```